 Cobblestone Farms in Saskatchewan, Canada, has weanling pigs (feeder pigs) for $130 or registered breeding stock potential weanlings for $400 each.

 Sugar Mountain Farm of Vermont has select pigs available through out the year, price varies with the season.
-Read through this page, or the whole blog, there is some interesting information here, well worth your time.
+Read through this blog, there is some interesting information here, well worth your time.

 Boar prices are more volatile